jarvisar/senior-design/README.md

  ### Initiating a Search

- To search NASA's exoplanet database, select a valid query using four available drop-down boxes.
+ To search NASA's exoplanet database, select a valid query using the four available drop-down boxes.
       Each drop-down box allows for specific information to be entered, such as the hostname of a star, the discovery method used, and the discovery year and facility.
 To learn more about each option, refer to the input help section.